-In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure a text widget.
+In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part 2, we explained how to configure text widgets.

 In Part Three, we began configuring a number of sidebar widgets in WordPress.

-In this final installment, you are going to conclude the step-by-step tutorial series by configuring a few more useful widgets.
+In this final installment, we are going to conclude the step-by-step tutorial series by configuring a few more useful WordPress widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing …